costajob/app-servers/README.md

 Also standard deviation on both latency and number of requests is 20% less than all of the contendants, proving GO it's pretty consistent on scaling high traffic.

 ### Jetty
-To test Java i used Jetty 9, since is a modern, stable and quite fast servlet container.
+To test Java i used Jetty 9: a modern, stable and quite fast servlet container.

 ##### Bootstrap
 I followed the minimal Hello World [tutorial](http://www.eclipse.org/jetty/documentation/9.2.2.v20140723/advanced-embedding.html) by Eclipse.